privcount/privcount/doc/CounterDefinitions.markdown

 The reasons that a descriptor may be added or rejected are documented in doc/TorEvent.markdown.

-### HaveCached/NoCached
+### Cached/Uncached

-Whether an existing onion service descriptor was present in the cache during an HSDir Store.
-Only used for Future and Expired CacheReasonStrings.
+Whether an existing onion service descriptor was present in the cache during an HSDir Store or Fetch.

+#### HSDir Stores

+Cached/Uncached are only used for Future and Expired CacheReasonStrings.

 If the CacheReasonString already provides this information, it is not included in the counter name.

-CacheReasonString means NoCached:
+CacheReasonString means Uncached:
 * New

-CacheReasonString means HaveCached:
+CacheReasonString means Cached:
 * Updated
 * Obsolete
 * Duplicate

 CacheReasonString means that we don't know if it was cached:
 * Unparseable

+#### HSDir Fetches

+Uncached is always considered a failure.

+TODO: list of failure reasons.

 ### Traffic Model Template Counters